Nelio-J/prg08-Taalmodel/README.md

     # Get your OpenAI API key from the OpenAI platform and add it here.
 The default is:
     OPENAI_API_KEY=your_api_key

 # If needed, add your OpenAI API key specifics in the configuration of model in openAIRoutes.js.
-My current configuration uses Azure OpenAI.
-If you want to use the default, you can remove everything related to Azure, so you end up with:
+# My current configuration uses Azure OpenAI.
+If you want to use the default, you can remove
+# everything related to Azure, so you end up with:
     const model = new ChatOpenAI({
         openAIApiKey: process.env.OPENAI_API_KEY,
         });

-# Run the app
+# Run the app (from the server directory)
 $ npm run dev
 ```